Performance-enhancing drugs: Know the risks

 - Masculinization, such as deepening of the voice and male-pattern baldness

 In both men and women, andro can damage the heart and blood vessels, increasing the risk of heart attack and stroke.

 Human growth hormone

 What is it?

-Human growth hormone, also known as gonadotropin, is a hormone that has an anabolic effect.
+Human growth hormone is a hormone that has an anabolic effect.
 Athletes take it to improve muscle mass and performance.
 However, it hasn't been shown conclusively to improve either strength or endurance.